JaneTrish/beauty-store-api/README.md

 3. Users' passwords are hashed and salted with bcryptjs npm package (https://www.npmjs.com/package/bcryptjs).
 4. Connection to database built with node-postgres client (https://www.npmjs.com/package/pg).

-### Future developments of the project

--add authentication with Google/Facebook/Twitter
--connect to a payment system
--connect backend with front-end